One of two Wyandotte County sheriff’s deputies shot during inmate transport dies

-KANSAS CITY, Kan. — A Wyandotte County sheriff’s deputy died on Friday after a shooting that happened while a suspect was being moved from court back to the jail.
-The suspect was also struck in the shooting.
-The other deputy is in critical condition.
+KANSAS CITY, Kan. -- A Wyandotte County sheriff's deputy died Friday after a shooting that happened while a suspect was being moved from court back to the jail.

+Officials say Deputy Patrick Rohrer died of his injuries from the shooting.
+Rohrer was 35 years old and had served 7 years with the Wyandotte County Sheriff's Office.
+He's the first line of duty death for the office since August 4, 1984, when Deputy Sheriff James L. Reynolds was killed during a vehicle pursuit.

+The other deputy is in critical condition, but officials have not released that deputy's name yet.

+The suspect, who multiple sources say is Antoine Fielder, was also struck in the shooting.
+Fielder was tried twice for the murder of 22-year-old Kelsey Ewonus.
+Both trials ended in hung juries.

+He is now charged with first-degree murder in the death of 55-year-old Rosemarie Harmon, who was shot and killed Dec.
+26, 2017, in KCMO.

 FOX4 reported earlier on Friday that two Wyandotte County Sheriff’s Deputies were shot at about 11:30 a.m. in downtown Kansas City, Kan., not far from the courthouse and sheriff’s office.
-This happened in a transport bay, sources say the inmate got a hold of a deputy’s firearm.
+This happened in a transport bay.

-It is unclear whether one of the deputies shot the suspect or whether a third deputy stepped in to shoot the suspect.
+Sources say Fielder got a hold of a deputy's firearm.
+It is unclear whether one of the two deputies shot the suspect or whether a third deputy stepped in to shoot the suspect.

-The deputies haven’t been identified yet, but we know a male deputy died and a female deputy is in critical condition.
 The Kansas City, Kansas Police Department is now investigating.

 FOX4 is continuing to gather information, refresh this page often for updates.